yichunzhao/spring-jpa-transaction/README.md

 If a null-check is already present at the top, no additional null-check will be generated.

 When lombok generates a null-check if statement, by default, a java.lang.NullPointerException will be thrown with 'field name is marked non-null but is null' as the exception message.

+Open session in View

+To better understand the role of Open Session in View (OSIV), let's suppose we have an incoming request:

+Spring opens a new Hibernate Session at the beginning of the request.
+These Sessions are not necessarily connected to the database.
+Every time the application needs a Session, it will reuse the already existing one.
+At the end of the request, the same interceptor closes that Session.

+By default, OSIV is active in Spring Boot applications.
+Despite that, as of Spring Boot 2.0, it warns us of the fact that it's enabled at application startup if we haven't configured it explicitly:

+spring.jpa.open-in-view is enabled by default.
+Therefore, database queries may be performed during view rendering.Explicitly configure spring.jpa.open-in-view to disable this warning Anyway, we can disable the OSIV by using the spring.jpa.open-in-view configuration property:

+spring.jpa.open-in-view=false